mikeal/IPSQL/docs/sql-proofs.md

   outside of the `CIDSet()s` to flush the transaction to disc, transfer it between nodes or processes, cache it in memory or locally for offline reads, etc.

-A write transaction in any database creates a data structure that can persisted and queried later on.
+A write transaction in any database creates a data structure that can be persisted and queried later on.
 In this, it reduces the computation and IO necessary to perform the intended search operations.